decentralized-identity/presentation-exchange/spec/spec.md

 ### Processing of `steps` Entries

-When the `steps` property is present in a _Presentation Submission_ object, process the submission as follows:
+When the `steps` property is present in a _Presentation Submission_ object, process as follows:

 1. If the `path` or `format` properties are present, produce an error and fail the submission.
 2. For each Nested Submission Traversal Object in the `steps` array, process as follows:
     1. Execute the [JSONPath](https://goessner.net/articles/JsonPath/) expression string
-    on the _Current Traversal Object_(#current-traversal-object), or if none is designated, the top level of the Embed Target.
+      on the [_Current Traversal Object_](#current-traversal-object){id="current-traversal-object"}, or if none is designated, the top level of the Embed Target.
     2. Decode and parse the value returned from [JSONPath](https://goessner.net/articles/JsonPath/) execution in accordance with the [Credential Format Designation](#credential-format-designations) specified in the object's `format` property.
-If value parses and validates in accordance with the [Credential Format Designation](#credential-format-designations) specified, let the resulting object be the _Current Traversal Object_(#current-traversal-object){id="current-traversal-object"}
+If value parses and validates in accordance with the [Credential Format Designation](#credential-format-designations) specified, let the resulting object be the [_Current Traversal Object_](#current-traversal-object)
     3. If present, process the next Nested Submission Traversal Object in the `steps` array.
   3. If iteration of the Nested Submission Traversal Objects in the `steps` array produced a valid value, process it as the submission against the _Input Descriptor_ indicated by the `id` property of the containing _Input Descriptor Mapping Object_.